Vibex/Penta/README.md

 * DESTROY: wid                     Removes a window being managed by Penta.
 * NEXT: wid                        Goes to the next window in the list.
 * PREV: wid                        Goes to the prev window in the list.
+* TOGRULE: wid, rule               Applies a rule to a window.
 * WINTAG: wid, tag                 Moves a window to a tag.
 * TOGTAG: tag                      Toggels the activation of a tag.
 * TILE: mode                       Sets Penta to a tile mode.